Bangladeshi Wedding Traditions

 No discussion of Bangladeshi weddings is complete without diving into the world of traditional sweets.
 These aren’t mere desserts - they’re edible symbols of the sweetness wished upon the new couple.

-The sweet spread at a wedding reads like a bengali confectioner’s dream catalog:
+The sweet spread at a wedding reads like a Bengali confectioner’s dream catalog:

 Contemporary weddings might add chocolate fountains and custom wedding cakes to the mix, but watch where people linger - it’s usually around the traditional sweet table, where flavors trigger memories of weddings past and promise sweet moments in weddings yet to come.